A2K (TV program)

-A2K (also abbreviated as "America2Korea") is an American reality competition show that aired between July 14 and September 22, 2023 on YouTube.
+A2K (an abbreviation of America2Korea) is an American reality competition show that aired between July 14 and September 22, 2023 on YouTube.
 The series was a joint project between JYP Entertainment and Republic Records.
 The goal of the series was to create the first American girl group using the rigorous K-pop training system.

 The series revolved around JYP Entertainment founder Park Jin-young as he picked members for an American girl group from the United States and Canada through an evaluation process.

 The winning contestants from A2K went on to form the girl group VCHA.

 On June 29, 2023, A2K was announced to be broadcast digitally through JYP Entertainment's YouTube channel from July 13, 2023, with new episodes being released on Mondays and Thursdays at 6:00 p.m.
 (PT) or 9:00 p.m.
 (ET).
 The series finale officially aired on September 22, 2023 at 6PM PT.